How to File a Charge of Discrimination

 The Determination

 The EEOC or CRD will decide if it believes discrimination occurred.
-At that point, the EEOC or the CRD can represent you in a lawsuit or, more commonly, you will receive a Right to Sue Letter.
+At that point, the EEOC or CRD can represent you in a lawsuit or, more commonly, you will receive a Right to Sue Letter.
+This letter concludes the agency’s investigation and allows you to file a lawsuit in court.

 You must have a Right to Sue letter before you can file a lawsuit against your employer in court.

-In general, once the CRD issues a Right to Sue Letter, you have three years to file a lawsuit.
-And once the EEOC issues a Right to Sue letter, you have 90 days to file a lawsuit.
+In general, once the CRD issues a Right to Sue Letter, you have one year to file a lawsuit.
+Once the EEOC issues a Right to Sue letter, you have 90 days to file a lawsuit.
 It is important not to let these time periods pass or you may forever lose your right to file a lawsuit.

 For more information about the EEOC, you can visit www.eeoc.gov or call (800) 669-4000.
-For more information about the CRD, you can visit https://calcivilrights.ca.gov/, call (800) 884-1684 or email [email protected].
+For more information about the CRD, you can visit https://calcivilrights.ca.gov/, call (800) 884-1684 or email contact.center@calcivilrights.ca.gov.
+Directions for filing an online complaint with CCRD may be found in the California Civil Rights System User Guide.
 Both the EEOC and CRD websites also contain information about statewide offices that you can visit to ask questions or to submit your intake form or questionnaire.